|Register for the Make a Connection, Take a Break Program||Learn more about volunteering for this program|

 While your person living with dementia is enjoying time with a trained volunteer, you can take a few minutes for yourself to restore and recharge.
 For some, this may mean sitting down to enjoy a cup of tea, undisturbed, or for others, planning their day, returning calls or making needed appointments.
 It’s your time, your call!

-For more Take-a-Break, Make a Connection tips, read our fact sheet.
+For more Make a Connection, Take a Break tips, read our fact sheet.

 Best of all, you can hit “pause” for a little while.